 Air-conditioning is needed in Santa Marta, so your electricity costs will be much higher in Santa Marta than in Medellín, where it is possible to live without cooling or heating.

 However, the cost of living in terms of USD or Euros has dropped in both cities in Colombia over the past few years due to the weakness of the Colombian peso.

 Medellín wins here.
 The temperature during the year in Medellín averages 72.5 °F (22.5 °C).
-Medellín is also known as “La Ciudad de la Eterna Primavera”, or the city of eternal spring.
+The Medellín weather and climate is a benefit of living in the city.
+Also, Medellín is known as “La Ciudad de la Eterna Primavera”, or the city of eternal spring.
 The average temperature in Medellín typically only varies by about 1 °F during the year.

 In Medellín, the high daily average temperature ranges from 81.0 to 82.8 ° F (27.0 to 28.2 °C).
 And the low daily average ranges from 61.7 to 63.3 ° F (16.5 to 17.4 °C).